WaiguruIan/WaiguruIan/README.md

 Hi, I'm Ian Waiguru 👋

 🚀 Aspiring DevOps & Automation Engineer
-IT student at Zetech University specializing in workflow optimization using n8n and backend automation.👩🏾‍💻
+IT student at Zetech University specializing in workflow optimization using n8n, python programming, and both frontend and backend automation.👩🏾‍💻

 ## 🌐 Socials: